Helping You Understand ERISA

 ERISA doesn’t always seem fair.
 What is important, however, is that ERISA establishes a well-defined and often very effective way for you to assert your right to benefits you earned from your employer.

 We will also obtain access to the file on which the denial was based.
 ERISA requires the insurance company to provide your file.
-Once we have your file, we will analyze it to determine where and why the insurance company went wrong, and to make sure that your claim is well-documented with relevant information about your disability or medical condition.
+Once we have your file, Robert will analyze it to determine where and why the insurance company went wrong, and to make sure that your claim is well-documented with relevant information about your disability or medical condition.

-Free Initial Consultations Available
+A Lawyer Providing Free Initial Consultations

 Don’t let your employer’s insurance company keep you from getting the benefits you earned.
-Call 866-502-4729 (toll free) to schedule a no-obligation initial consultation with an experienced ERISA attorney.
+Call 866-502-4729 (toll-free) to schedule a no-obligation initial consultation with an experienced ERISA attorney.
 You may also fill out our online intake form.
 We serve clients throughout California.